Microsoft/azure-docs.pt-pt/articles/cloud-services/cloud-services-dotnet-get-started.md

 Terá de efetuar os passos seguintes para executar a aplicação na nuvem:

 * Crie um serviço em nuvem do Azure.
-* Crie uma SQL Database do Azure.
+* Crie uma Base de Dados SQL do Azure.
 * Crie uma conta do Storage do Azure.
-* Configure a solução para utilizar a SQL Database do Azure, quando é executada no Azure.
+* Configure a solução para utilizar a Base de Dados SQL do Azure, quando é executada no Azure.
 * Configure a solução para utilizar a sua conta do Storage do Azure, quando é executada no Azure.
 * Implemente o projeto no serviço em nuvem do Azure.